LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ## **Showing attributes for agents**

-Engagement attributes (EAs) passed by the brand can include important information that the agent should consider in real time, while engaging with customers.
+[Engagement attributes](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html) (EAs) passed by the brand can include important information that the agent should consider in real time, while engaging with customers.
 This feature will display unauthenticated EAs passed in a conversation within the Agent Workspace.
 Any EAs passed 12 hours before a conversation has started, and 12 hours after a conversation has ended, will be attributed to the conversation.

 EAs will be presented in the Agent Workspace in several areas:

 1. Consumer Info widget - each EA will be presented in its own section, much like for chat conversations today.
 They will be available in both Open Connections & All Connections, as well as in Engagement History widget.
 2. All Connections - users will be able to search EAs in the All Connections table, as part of the EAs search.

 {: .notice}

-In order to enable, please contact your LivePerson representative.
+To enable, please contact your LivePerson representative.

 ## **Limitations and Tips**